 - You have 30 days to request validation from the time the creditor first contacts you.
 In this time, they cannot perform any collection activities and they cannot add the debt to your credit report while the investigation is ongoing.

-For older debts especially, collection agencies are often unable to come up with accurate information that proves they own the debt and that you owe it – so more often than not, it pays to dispute any inaccurate information.
+For older debts, especially, collection agencies are often unable to come up with accurate information that proves they own the debt and that you owe it.
+So more often than not, it pays to dispute any inaccurate information.

-Understanding these basics to clear up your credit will put you on the right path, but it’s only the first step.
+Understanding these basics to clean up your credit will put you on the right path, but it’s only the first step.
 The sooner you get actually get started repairing your credit, the better off you’ll be, both financially and emotionally in the future.

-What to Do After the Dispute Process
+What to Do After You File a Dispute

 First, ask the credit bureau to send notification of the change to any financial institution that has accessed your credit report in the last six months.
 They can do the same for any potential employer that has viewed your credit report over the last two years.